Are you an adviser? Go to Unbiased Pro

 When can I cash in my stakeholder pension?

-You can access a stakeholder pension at any age from 55 onwards.
-However, it’s sensible to leave it as late as possible since your pension needs to last you for the rest of your retirement.
+Currently, you can access a stakeholder pension at any age from 55 onwards, although this minimum age is set to increase.
+However, it’s sensible to leave it as late as possible before accessing your pension savings, since your pension needs to last you for the rest of your retirement.

-Remember, too, that once you’ve started to access your stakeholder pension, your annual allowance for contributions will drop from £60,000 to just £10,000 due to the money purchase annual allowance (MPAA).
+Remember, too, that once you’ve started to take money out of your stakeholder pension, the amount you can pay in each year will drop from £60,000 to just £10,000 due to the money purchase annual allowance (MPAA).

-Therefore if you are still earning, it’s prudent to avoid accessing your pension until you have retired (or shortly before).
+If you are still earning, it’s prudent to avoid accessing your pension until you have retired (or shortly before), if possible.

 You have several options for accessing your stakeholder pension.